Near-Horizon Collisions around Near-Extremal Black Holes: high-energy collisions around near-extremal BHS

 which reaches $L=2M\mu$ at extremality.
 Particles whose angular momenta scale as

-in the near extremal limit approach criticality; these include prograde PCO, IBCO, and ISCO orbiters.
-Generic particles, those with angular momenta which does not scale to criticality in the nextremal limit, include retrograde PCO, ISCO, and IBCO orbiters.
+in the extremal limit approach criticality; these include prograde IBCO and ISCO orbiters for which $q= 1,\ 4/3$, respectively.
+Generic particles, those with angular momenta which does not scale to criticality in the near extremal limit, include retrograde PCO, ISCO, and IBCO orbiters.